Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-Areas of rental properties that are impacted by the Healthy Homes Standard in Te Awanga include each:
+Areas of rental properties that are impacted by Healthy Homes Standard.
+Healthy Homes Standard in Te Awanga include each:

 • Living Room